All Episodes

 Douglas Elmendorf, who's the director of the CBO.

-By providing heavily subsidized health insurance to people with very low income, and then withdrawing those subsidies as income rises, the act creates a disincentive for people to work relative to what would have been the case in the absence of that act.
+By providing heavily subsidized health insurance to people with very low income and then withdrawing those subsidies as income rises, the act creates a disincentive for people to work relative to what would have been the case in the absence of that act.

 That's what Douglas Elmendorf has just told the House Budget Committee this morning.

-Uh by providing a subsidy, these people are better off, but they do have less of an incentive to work.
+By providing a subsidy, these people are better off, but they do have less of an incentive to work.

-And uh the New York Times and the Democrats are spinning this now as good news.
+And the New York Times and the Democrats are spinning this now as good news, as good news, as some kind of opening up of the possibilities of life in America.

-It's not, it's actually widening the disparities.
+It's actually widening the disparities.

 This is what we were talking about with Joshua.

-Joshua said, Well, it doesn't matter who he was doing this plague on both your houses routine.
+Joshua said, well, it doesn't matter who, he was doing this plague on both your houses routine.

-Doesn't matter who you like, they're all politicians.
+Doesn't matter who you like.

 They just want to keep the rich rich and the poor poor.

-Actually they don't.
+Actually, they don't.

-Actually they don't.
+Actually, they don't.

-It's true if you want to go and live in certain forms of primitive tribal societies, uh the big head guy of the tribe wants to keep the rich rich and the poor poor.
+The big head guy of the tribe wants to keep the rich rich and the poor poor.

-Uh because everything j everything is just tied up in paperwork here because and they and their solution to that is to create more paperwork, like these stupid climate hubs we were talking about in the first hour, more departments of paperwork, bureaus of permits, agencies of compliance.
+And their solution to that is to create more paperwork, like these stupid climate hubs we were talking about in the first hour.

-That's all that's what that's all it is now.
+That's all it is now.

-That's all it that's all it is now.
+That's all it is now.

-So we're sinking further and f and then of course, uh as Obamacare uh uh presents other obstacles to economic growth.
+And then, of course, as Obamacare presents other obstacles to economic growth.

 So you can't just hire someone because they're great at their job and pay them to do that job.